Monmouth (Natchez, Mississippi)

 Monmouth is a historic Greek Revival mansion in Natchez, Mississippi.
 It was built in 1818 by John Hankinson, and renovated about 1853 by John A. Quitman, a former soldier, governor of Mississippi, and military adventurer.
-It was declared a Mississippi Landmark in 1986 and a National Historic Landmark in 1988.
+The house was declared a Mississippi Landmark in 1986 and a National Historic Landmark in 1988.
+It inspired the exterior design of Tara in the film Gone with the Wind.
 It is now a small luxury hotel.

 History

 John and Francing Hankinson

 The home was built by John Hankinson, a postmaster, lawyer and steamboat entrepreneur, during the depression that followed the War of 1812, and named after his home, Monmouth County, New Jersey.
 The mansion was a brick two-story in the Federal style, with a wide central hall with four rooms located off the hall on both floors.
 There was also a detached brick kitchen behind it, a garden house, and several outhouses.
 Hankinson and his wife died soon after completing the house and the house was sold at a public auction to Calvin Smith, who one year later sold the property to John Anthony Quitman, the future Governor of Mississippi.